mfkimbell/high-level-system-design-notes/README.md

 * Uses HTTP
 * Does have access to the data, and can route based on reqeusts
 * Could send requests to different kinds of servers, not just duplicates
+* For example, a layer 7 load balancer can direct video traffic to servers that host videos while directing more sensitive user billing traffic to security-hardened servers.

 #### Consistent Hashing
 * this way, we can send the same user to the same server every time, and each user can access the same cache every visit